For Returning Students

 - Check in with your faculty advisor and class dean to plan courses for your remaining semesters at Wellesley

 - Once the Registrar's Office receives the transcript, it is forwarded to the Office of International Studies, where credits will be allocated.
-If you have questions about the number of distribution of credits that are posted to your Wellesley transcript, please contact the OIS.
+If you have questions about the number of credits or distribution credits that are posted to your Wellesley transcript, please contact the OIS.

 Just as the SEQ's are essential for evaluating courese offered on campus, the Study Abroad Evaluation Form is essential for evaluating programs approved for Wellesley credit abroad.
 Before your transcript is processed, you will need to complete the on-line evaluation form.
 As you know, these are useful tools for students researching study abroad programs, and they are also an important tool for determining which programs will continue to be eligible for Wellesley.
 We greatly appreciate your help with this.

 Students tend to think a lot about culture schock before they travel abroad, but not so much about the issues they will face when they return.
 These are just as real and complex.
 Please contact the Office of International Studies if you have questions or concerns.
 If you're interested in looking at cultural adjustment issues in more detail, log on to "What's Up With Culture?" an on-line cultural training resource for study abroad.

 You should make an appointment to meet with your faculty advisor early in the semester to talk about what you did abroad and what remains to be done in your major.
 Discuss with him/her the ways in which what you did abroad can best be used in your remaining time on campus.
 Doing a 350/250 is one way that students can pursue academic interests developed while building relationships with Wellesley faculty members.

 Be Part of the Tanner Conference